 Companies that York physics graduates have gone on to work for include: BAE Systems, E.ON, De Vere, The Home Office, Jaguar Land Rover, John Lewis, the Science and Technology Council, and Virgin Money.

 Our graduates are working as:

-I chose York because the Department is one of the best in the country, and along with the whole University carries a strong reputation for teaching and research.Tim, MPhys Physics
+I chose York because the Physics course is one of the best in the country, and along with the whole University carries a strong reputation for teaching and research.Tim, MPhys Physics

 If English isn't your first language you may need to provide evidence of your English language ability.
 We accept the following qualifications:

 |IELTS (Academic and Indicator)||6.5, with a minimum of 6.0 in each component|